dassaev-lima/pokemons_hunter_challenge/README.md

  - Git
  - Python3

-> After complete the requirements top, clone the project to your workspace, go to folder and execute the comands bottom.
+> After complete the requirements at top, clone the project to your directory and run following commands.

 ```bash
  python3 src/main.py